Sheraldo Becker

-Sheraldo Rudi Salomo Willem Becker (born 9 February 1995) is a professional footballer who plays as a forward for club Osasuna.
+Sheraldo Rudi Salomo Willem Becker (born 9 February 1995) is a professional footballer who plays as a forward for club Mainz 05.
 Born in the Netherlands, he plays for the Suriname national team.

 Becker started his professional debut at Ajax reserve team in 2013.
 He went on to play for PEC Zwolle and ADO Den Haag in the Eredivisie before joining a Bundesliga side, Union Berlin in 2019.
 After four and a half years stint at Union Berlin, he moved to Spanish club Real Sociedad in 2024.

 Dutch by birth, he represented Netherlands at youth international level before switching his allegiance to Suriname national team at senior level since 2021.

 Club career

 Ajax

 Becker was discovered during a talent day and was recruited to the Ajax Youth Academy in 2004.
 On 6 June 2011, it was announced that Becker had signed his first professional contract with the club until 30 June 2014.

 Becker began the 2013–14 season playing for the A1 under-19 squad where he made five appearances in the group stage of the UEFA Youth League.
 On 14 October 2013, he made his professional debut for the reserves team Jong Ajax in a 3–0 home defeat to Fortuna Sittard in the Eerste Divisie.
 On 28 February 2014, Becker scored his first professional goal against Den Bosch.
-On 8 May 2014, he was called up to the first team by manager Frank de Boer for two friendly matches against Persija Jakarta and Persib Bandung in Indonesia., playing in the 3–0 win over Persija on 12 May 2014.
+On 8 May 2014, he was called up to the first team by manager Frank de Boer for two friendly matches against Persija Jakarta and Persib Bandung in Indonesia, playing in the 3–0 win over Persija on 12 May 2014.

-PEC Zwolle (loan)
+Loan to PEC Zwolle

 On 4 January 2015, it was announced that Becker was sent on loan to PEC Zwolle until the end of the season.